 This includes performance anxieties, such as exam nerves, fear of public speaking, stage fright and psychosexual dysfunction, or a fear of life changing events, such as getting married or changing jobs.

-if you would like some help with how to deal with anxiety.
-Contact us at CBT and Counselling Kent today.
-Don’t let anxiety control your life anymore.
-Take back control.
+if you would professional help for how to deal with anxiety.
+Please contact us at CBT and Counselling Kent today.
 Request an appointment

 ‘Making Friends with Anxiety’ A warm, supportive little book to help ease worry and panic – by Sarah Rayner (2014)